Economy Gastronomy TV Series Recipes - Episode 3

 Bedrock Recipe: Poached Salmon

-Again, some of the Economy Gastronomy bedrock recipe was skimped over a little, but the basics of poaching the salmon were:
+The Economy Gastronomy bedrock salmon recipe was skimped over a little in terms of weights and measurements, but the basics of poaching the salmon were:

 - Chop up onions finely and place in a roasting tray on top of the hob - it has to be large enough to take the salmon pieces, so think about how large you're cutting the salmon up.